 Tip - The advice below is for Admins setting up a Stripe account to be used on behalf of a PTA or school, to sell tickets to events or take payments.

 If you have admin status and want to collect money personally, eg a rep wanting to collect money for a class event or for class hoodies/year book, follow the instructions here.

 The easiest way to set up a Stripe account is to start create a draft Community Event on Classlist, and from there you will be taken to set up Stripe (to fill out a single page form).
 It only takes a few minutes, using information that you will already know.
 You are basically giving Stripe permission to send ticket money to your organisation's bank account.

-Once the main Stripe account has been set up for your PTA or school you can give other members access to it by adding them as additional admins on it, with their own login to Stripe. i.e. If several people run events at your school they can all use one Stripe account, but with their own login, which maintains a record of who transfers money in and out, for instance.
+Once the main Stripe account has been set up for your PTA or school you can give other members access to it by adding them as additional admins on it, with their own login to Stripe. i.e. If several people run events at your school they can all use one Stripe account, but each should have their own login, which maintains a record of who transfers money in and out, for instance.

 Who should set up the Stripe account

 The person setting up the Stripe account needs to be authorised to 'sign' on behalf of your organisation.
 For a PTA this is generally a committee member who is a bank signatory.
 You will give Stripe details of the bank account you want your ticket money transferred to.